pathscale/moq-relay.nofilter.io-backend/README.md

 > **DNS challenge:** Certbot uses the BunnyCDN DNS-01 challenge via `BUNNY_APIKEY` (shared with the DNS update step).
 No port 80 required.

-### R2 bucket setup
+### S3-compatible storage setup

-1. Create an R2 bucket (e.g. `moq-relay-certs`) in the Cloudflare dashboard.
+1. Create a bucket in your S3-compatible storage provider (e.g. a Cloudflare R2 bucket).
-2. Create an R2 API token with **Object Read & Write** permission scoped to that bucket.
+2. Create an API token with **Object Read & Write** permission scoped to that bucket.
 Copy the access key ID and secret — the secret is only shown once.
-3. On first deploy, either upload an existing `fullchain.pem` / `privkey.pem` to the bucket root, or leave the bucket empty and let certbot populate it on first startup.
+3. On first deploy, either upload an existing `fullchain.pem` / `privkey.pem` under your chosen `S3_PREFIX`, or leave the bucket empty and let certbot populate it on first startup.
 4. Set all required environment variables in your container config.
-Mark `R2_ACCESS_KEY_ID` and `R2_SECRET_ACCESS_KEY` as secrets.
+Mark `S3_ACCESS_KEY_ID` and `S3_SECRET_ACCESS_KEY` as secrets.

 Subsequent container restarts will skip certbot unless the cert is within 30 days of expiry.
 When a renewal does run, the updated files are written back to R2 and all nodes will use them on their next restart.